Metaphors are powerful weapons in an author’s writing arsenal. (See what I did there? That was a metaphor.)

 Metaphor-writing methods

-When writing metaphors, train yourself to reject the first idea that pops into your head.
+When writing metaphors, authors can train themselves to reject the first idea that pops into their head.
 It’s probably the first thing you think of because it’s a familiar comparison.
-And if it’s familiar to you, it’s likely to be familiar to your readers.
+And if it’s familiar to you, it’s likely to be familiar to readers.
 Remember: the brain delights in the unexpected.

 Examples of cliché metaphors: armed to the teeth, bad to the bone, turn a blind eye, bite the bullet, the crack of dawn, burning passion, hammering heart, heart of gold, blood running cold …

-Make sure the comparison you’re using in your metaphor is something familiar to your viewpoint character.
+Authors should make sure the comparison they’re using in their metaphor is something familiar to their viewpoint character.
 This is a great way to build character and voice, too.
-For example, if your character is a chef, you could infuse foody words into your metaphors: his face was a mangled plate of ham; she felt the singe of regret; blueberry bruises stained his skin.
+For example, if a character is a chef, foody words could be infused into the metaphors: his face was a mangled plate of ham; she felt the singe of regret; blueberry bruises stained his skin.

-Also keep in mind the time period and setting of your novel.
-Don’t use metaphors like ‘the bowler-hat cave’ if your novel is set in Ancient Rome – I’m pretty sure they didn’t have bowler hats back then.
+Also keep in mind the time period and setting of the novel.
+Metaphors like ‘the bowler-hat cave’ won’t work if the novel is set in Ancient Rome – I’m pretty sure they didn’t have bowler hats back then.

 Don’t mix metaphors

-A mixed metaphor is essentially when you use two unrelated images to describe the same thing, illogically combining different images or ideas.
-By doing so, you dilute the strength of both metaphors because the reader must work to sort out the comparative elements of both images.
+A mixed metaphor is essentially when two unrelated images are used to describe the same thing, illogically combining different images or ideas.
+By doing so, the strength of both metaphors is diluted because the reader must work to sort out the comparative elements of both images.
 For example: ‘If we want to get ahead, we’ll have to iron out the remaining bottlenecks.’

 By keeping an eye out for cliché metaphors, you’ll more easily avoid mixed metaphors.
 Cliché metaphors can be so familiar to us that we don’t even see them, which means it’s easy to accidentally mix them up with another metaphor.